 Are you planning a holiday in beautiful Cornwall but can’t decide whether to base yourself in Newquay or St Ives or Penzance?
 Well, you’re not alone.
 It can be quite difficult to choose where to stay in Cornwall in order to get the most out of your trip to this beautiful corner of England, especially as all three of these towns have something different to offer visitors.

-So if you’re not sure where to stay in Cornwall, read on to find out the benefits of basing yourself in the town of Newquay vs Penzance vs St Ives.
+However, there is a lot more to unpack when deciding where to stay in Cornwall.
+Read on to find out the benefits of basing yourself in the town of Newquay vs Penzance vs St Ives.

 Located on the northern coast of Cornwall, Newquay is known for its two gorgeous beaches, excellent surfing conditions and great restaurants.
 It is an incredibly popular place for those to base themselves in Cornwall and has a lot to offer visitors.